Get all the latest data for Riyadh

 Which property types are increasing faster in value in Riyadh as of 2026?

-As of early 2026, the ranking of property types by value appreciation rate in Riyadh places townhouses and duplexes at the top, followed by mid-market apartments in well-connected districts, and then villas, which remain strong but face more affordability headwinds.
+As of early 2026, the ranking of residential property types by value appreciation in Riyadh goes: townhouses and duplexes in first place, followed by mid-market apartments, with traditional standalone villas in third.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: